Elizabeth Wilks

 Elizabeth Wilks born Lizzie Bennett (17 July 1861 – 16 November 1956) was a British doctor, suffragist, tax resister and philanthropist.
+She was a founder member and treasurer of the Women's Tax Resistance League (WTFL).
 She was married to Mark Wilks who was sent to jail for her refusal to pay tax and his refusal to make his wife tell him how much she earned.